WillDenby/make-python-faster/src/non_linear_execution/threading_and_multiprocessing.md

 **When to Use:**

-- I/O-Bound Processes: When your program spends a significant amount of time waiting for external events.
+- **I/O-Bound Processes**: When your program spends a significant amount of time waiting for external events.
-- UI Applications: To keep the UI responsive while performing background tasks.
+- **UI Applications**: To keep the UI responsive while performing background tasks.

 **How to Use:**

-Python provides the threading module to implement threading in your programs.
+Python provides the `threading` module to implement threading in your programs.
 Here's a simple example of using threading to perform a task in the background:

 ```python
 import threading